sourav-357/sourav-357/README.md

 ## About Me

 **Backend Engineer** with 3+ years of experience building scalable APIs and systems.
-I specialize in **Node.js** and **TypeScript**, and I’m passionate about clean architecture and performance.
+I’m passionate about clean architecture and performance.
 Currently seeking a Software Engineering Internship for Summer 2026.

 ## 🛠️ Skills & Tech Stack